Bird Island Lodge is the only place to stay on Bird Island.

 Drinks included: All drinks are charged extra - except for teas and coffees with meals.

-Birdwatching: For the keen bird-watcher, Bird Island Lodge is a real highlight.
-The seas here are particularly rich, supporting vast numbers of sea-birds.
-Some nest on the island, including over a million ground-nesting sooty terns, whilst noddys and other species are around all the time.
-Most show very little fear of people; expect to be amazed!See more ideas for Birdwatching in Seychelles
+Birdwatching: Bird Island is a real highlight of birdwatching in the Seychelles.
+Vast numbers of birds nest on the island… including over a million ground-nesting sooty terns.
+Noddys and other species are around all the time – prepare to be amazed by their fearless nature!See more ideas for Birdwatching in Seychelles

 Attitude towards children: Children are welcome at Bird Island Lodge and the managers themselves have a young pre-school son, so are quite familiar with their requirements.